 Free up floor space with a wall-mounted sink.

 Although a large vanity offers additional storage space, it can also make an already tight space feel much smaller.
-Mounting a sink directly to the wall will help free up a little space—allowing you to store small items below.
+Mounting a sink or a floating vanity directly to the wall will help free up a little space—allowing you to store small items below.

 Install a corner seat without compromising square footage.